isaac-j-smith/Web-Scraper/README.md

 # Web-Scraper
-Modular application to create python based web scrapers
+This python script serves as a configurable web scraper that takes user input